Myths Surrounding Auto Accident Cases

 There is a common misconception that we often hear about insurance companies offering favorable settlements to people that just a sit and wait for them.
 Anything is possible and there is probably someone out there that received a settlement purely because of good timing.
 However this is not a reasonable or sound negotiation strategy because you risk recovering nothing if you wait too long.
 An insurance company can play the waiting game too and they don’t mind if you wait, or wait so long that your time has run out.
 There are strict time periods that govern someone’s ability to file a personal injury action.
 It is a good idea to speak to an experienced car accident or personal injury lawyer so you can best understand the time periods that govern your case.
 Hiring a personal injury attorney experienced in negotiation is one consideration to make.
 They are experienced at working with the insurance companies and they know how to navigate settlement negotiations.

 Often times we hear from people that failed to research their attorney prior to hiring them.
 In some cases they may call for a 2nd opinion or to discuss the possibility of hiring another firm for one reason or another.
 In North Carolina there is no such thing as an attorney that specializes in personal injury.
 There are some practice areas where a lawyer with certain credentials may ethically refer to themselves as specialists.
 Board Certified Specialists in Workers Compensation is such an example.
 Just because you cannot call yourself a personal injury specialist in NC doesn’t mean that you cannot limit your practice areas to personal injury or car accidents.
 Consider doing some research on the attorney or firm that you are considering hiring.
 What kind of cases do they handle?
 Do they only handle matters related to injury cases?
 Do they do criminal law, family law and personal injury all at the same time?
-There are plenty of great lawyers that handle different types of caseloads in different practice areas.
+There are plenty of great auto accident lawyers in Charlotte and throughout the Carolinas that handle different types of caseloads in different practice areas.
 We recommend that a potential consumer of professional legal services inquire about the qualifications of the attorney or firm that they are considering hiring before they actually hire them.

 Reach out to our office today if you have been involved in an auto accident in Charlotte.
 We have over 26 years of experience defending victims and protecting their rights.
 We are happy to offer you a no-cost case evaluation and discuss your incident further.
 Call today to schedule your appointment.